 This course is the first in a series of courses on professional visual Design Communication.
-It covers a wide range of techniques.
-These are considered necessary to understanding, critically assessing and creating the built environment.
-The course establishes the foundation skills of visual communication.
+It covers a

 The aim is to enhance understanding and skills necessary for the representation of reality and for the representation of solutions to design problems in such a reality.
 The course covers a wide range of topics including; Sketching, Drafting Principles, Design Presentation, Multi-view Projections, Perspectives, Working Drawings Principles and Model-making.
 The course is structured in a diversified learning mode covering lectures and discussions, class assignments projects, site sketching and workshop experimentation.
 The course is generally characterized by practical work on the multiplicity of materials and modes of presentation.
 Prerequisite: None